galou/freecad.cross/references.md

 - [The V-HACD library](https://github.com/kmammou/v-hacd/) decomposes a 3D surface into a set of "near" convex parts
 - [trimesh interface to V-HACD](https://trimsh.org/trimesh.interfaces.vhacd.html)
 - [Mesh-to-SDF](https://github.com/kmammou/v-hacd/) converter (uses V-HACD).

+# Phobos add-on for Blender

+- [Phobos](https://github.com/dfki-ric/phobos) Phobos allows to make kinematic, inertia, collision, etc for your robot model and export as URDF, SDF, SMURF and other formats